-- Know To Stay Social and Active In Retirement
+1) Know How To Stay Social And Active In Retirement

 It is important to prepare for your retirement, both financially and mentally.
 Many people still find it difficult to prepare themselves for this life-changing event, but it is actually not that difficult.
 There is a big difference in preparing financially and mentally for retirement.